Only a 45 minute drive away is South Shields, a great place to visit with something for everyone.

 If you want to walk off your lunch, you can take a leisurely stroll along the modern promenade or though the South or North Marine parks and of course there is always shopping.
 If shopping is your thing, there is a small market (at the end of King Street) each Monday and hidden behind King Street are Debenhams, Next and River Island.

-A new attraction in South Shields is ‘The Word’, a new state-of-the-art cultural venue, situated in the heart of South Shields, brimming with exciting new experiences, activities and facilities for people of all ages to enjoy.
-One of its exhibitions celebrates ‘lost words of the North East Dialect’ – words that are slowly disappearing from everyday conversations.
-Wey haway hinnie, get yasel there like!
+A new attraction in South Shields is ‘The Word’, a new state-of-the-art cultural venue, situated in the corner of the Market place, brimming with exciting new experiences, activities and facilities for people of all ages to enjoy.

 The South Shields Museum can be found on Ocean Road.
 The story of South Tyneside is told through some sensational displays, hands on exhibits and stunning art.